 Regional Administration North

-The Regional Administration of the Ministry of Food Production is divided into two main Divisions: Regional Administration North and Regional Administration South.
+The Regional Administration of the Ministry of Agriculture, Land and Fisheries is divided into two main Divisions: Regional Administration North and Regional Administration South.
 The northern region is made up of:

 - St. George County